Zonotopal algebra and forward exchange matroids: Preliminaries

 \end{Theorem}

-\begin{Theorem} The space spanned by the local pieces of the multivariate spline $T_X$ and their partial derivatives is equal to the Dahmen-Micchelli space $\Dcal(X)$ that was defined in Definition~\ref{Definition:DahmenMicchelli}. \end{Theorem} The multivariate spline can also be defined inductively by the convolution formula
+\begin{Theorem} The space spanned by the local pieces of the multivariate spline $T_X$ and their partial derivatives is equal to the Dahmen--Micchelli space $\Dcal(X)$ that was defined in Definition~\ref{Definition:DahmenMicchelli}. \end{Theorem} The multivariate spline can also be defined inductively by the convolution formula

 using \eqref{eq:multivariateBasis} as a starting point.
 In particular, $T_X = T_{x_1} * \cdots * T_{x_N}$.
 Since $D_x T_{x} = \delta_0$, the convolution formula implies for $Y \subseteq X$ that

 \begin{Example} We consider the same list $X$ as in Example~\ref{Example:MatrixBases}.
 By \eqref{eq:multivariateBasis}, $T_{(x_1,x_2)}$ is the indicator function of $\R^2_{\ge 0}$.
 Then, by \eqref{eq:multivariateInductive}, we can deduce